The debate is tonight. I’m shaking in my boots.

 Now the great Queen Patrizia could do PCR.
 PCR on a negative sample is the standard test for contamination in a genetics lab — even the slightest contamination shows up clearly on a blank sample magnified by the magic of PCR.
 “Negative controls” are used routinely in all labs — advanced labs with reverse pressure and ultraviolet decontamination and low-end labs like Patrizia’s — to check for the ever-present contamination.
 A microscopic spec of dust carrying DNA can easily contaminate a sample even in advanced labs with careful technicians.

 So a negative sample doesn’t always come back negative after amplification.
 Just because the knife tested negative three times doesn’t mean it would always be negative.
 Patrizia’s approach was brilliant in its simplicity.
-Call the negative sample positive, amplify it using PCR, hope to get a tiny signal, say your lab doesn’t have contamination, make sure not to release negative controls done by the lab technicians since they will also show tiny signals, keep a straight face.
-Easy as pie.
+Call the negative sample positive, amplify it using PCR, hope to get a tiny signal, say your lab doesn’t have contamination, and, above all, make absolutely sure that under NO circumstances, including a court order, do you release negative controls done by the lab technicians since the contamination will show up there as well of course.
+Then all you have to do is keep a straight face as you take away someone’s life.
+Easy as pie if your name is Stefanoni.
+After all, even though the knife DNA was contamination, it was obvious Knox did it; just look at her.

 And so it came to pass that the great Queen Patrizia strode into the courtroom with her fashionable boots and her mane of thick black hair and stated clearly and unequivocally that contamination simply doesn’t occur in her lab.
 The tiny signal she got from the negative sample that matched Meredith’s DNA was therefore not contamination and the original triple negative result must have been wrong.
 The great Patrizia had in fact made a very fortunate mistake in classifying the negative sample positive because the amplification result proved that the sample had actually been positive all along and the kitchen knife, far from being used to cut bread, was actually part of a murder most foul.

 The Stefanoni gambit created a wondrous Kornbluthian phrase, never before uttered in a courtroom: “presumed LCN sample.”
 Let us parse this wondrous phrase.
 The knife swab was presumed to be a sample that, if only it had been analyzed more accurately, would have registered as LCN (meaning extremely tiny) rather than as triple negative because it must have really had blood on it even though it seemed not to.
-And there is one and only one forensics genetics lab in the world that doesn’t have to worry about contamination — the one controlled by the great Queen Patrizia.
+And there is one and only one forensics genetics lab in the world that never has contamination — the one controlled by the great Queen Patrizia.

-No one before had ever had the balls to even try to introduce a negative sample as evidence, suppress the negative controls, and claim that contamination can’t be an issue.
-You see, the Knox defence didn’t have access to the lab data.
-Since it is standard procedure followed by all labs, there were undoubtedly negative controls run alongside the negative sample, but the police lab released only what it wanted the court to see.
+No one before had ever had the balls to even try to introduce a negative sample as evidence, withhold the negative controls, and claim that contamination simply was not an issue.
+The Knox defence didn’t have access to the lab data so they couldn’t get their hands on the routine negative controls that are automatically run.
+Stefanoni released only the data she chose to release.

 Knox once said of her beauty, “I’m not that pretty . . .
 I’m not Helen of Troy.”
 But she is.
 How many women can say they turned negative into positive?
 Launching a thousand ships was nothing.

-Years later, when the second court repeatedly demanded that Stefanoni turn over the negative controls, she repeatedly refused, stating that the court had all the information it needed.
-Patrizia snarled at the court going so far as to tell the judge that any further requests would be regarded as accusations of misconduct, a veiled threat to institute one of Italy’s ubiquitous slander suits.
+Years later, when the second court repeatedly demanded that Stefanoni finally turn over the negative controls, she repeatedly refused, stating that the court had all the information it needed and issuing veiled threats to institute one of Italy’s ubiquitous slander suits over the court’s vile insinuations that she was hiding something.

-The second court never got the negative controls but it threw out the convictions anyway.
 The second court asked two of Italy’s top geneticists (not morons) to examine the DNA evidence — such as it was.
-The independent experts noted the triple negative result and the likely contamination and the lack of negative control data and provided the most concise characterization of Stefanoni’s negative equals positive charade on record: “incomprehensible.”
+The independent experts noted the triple negative result and the likely contamination and the unfortunate lack of negative control data.
+They provided the most concise characterization of Stefanoni’s negative-equals-positive-no-negative-control charade on record: “incomprehensible.”

 And that was that.
-The morons-in-fancy-robes were over-ruled by an honest judge and Knox boarded a plane where, in the exhuberance of her deliverance, the emotional young woman, now fluent in Italian, kept forgetting to speak English to her parents.
+The moron judge was over-ruled by an honest judge and Knox boarded a plane where, in the exhuberance of her deliverance, the emotional young woman, now fluent in Italian, kept forgetting to speak English to her parents.

 Peter Gill is, like the Kerchers, a British citizen.
 Peter Gill, like every other geneticist in the world, regards the Knox case as a grotesque miscarriage of justice.
 If a rational word is spoken and there are only morons there to hear it, does it make a sound?